Get Involved at LINGUIST ListGraduate Assistantships and Student Employment

 Learn more about the current LINGUIST crew!

-LINGUIST positions attract students from around the world; 100% of our current staff is international, and past and present LINGUIST team members have joined us from many countries.
+LINGUIST positions attract students from around the world; past and present LINGUIST team members have joined us from many countries.

 Read more about LINGUIST Listers' experiences!

 The LINGUIST List